mkolenda/rtc/README.md

 * Feel free to modify or delete ANY FILE in this repo for your submission
 * Feel free to change the params sent to the controller
 * You are able to change the data model through migrations if you believe it necessary
-* Assume that the currently logged in user can be retrieved from the ApplicationController
+* Assume that the currently logged in user can be retrieved from the ApplicationController#logged_in_author
 * Ensure the changes you made work by providing rspec tests for the new code
 * When complete send us a pull request
 * write some specs